Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 </div>

-The inspections didn't happen.
+The inspections didn't happen.<br />

 These are violations of LA's Tenant Anti-Harassment Ordinance (TAHO).
-In addition, had they stepped into our homes under the false pretense that it was a city inspection, that would have been criminal level invasion of privacy while pretending to be a city officer.
+In addition, had they stepped into our homes under the false pretense that it was a city inspection, that would have been criminal level invasion of privacy, while pretending to be a city officer.
 <br />

 <hr style="border: none; border-top: 2px dashed gray;" />